 These will provide fire whenever you don’t have wood or twigs to burn.
 Most cubes are lightweight and incredibly easy to ignite.
 Be sure to check how long a cube glows before spending your money.
 Anything worth your attention should last for at least 10 minutes, burning at a temperature of 1,300 ° F.

 A Personal Weapon

 Local (town, county, parish, city, state, BLM, ATF, National Parks Service, Game Management authorities and federal wildlife management area and on and on) are a nightmare of counter-cross regulations that are purposely made impossible to fathom by government entities at all levels.
-I have written before that driving once from Los Angeles to San Francisco, taking a shot gun as a gift for a friend for his 30th birthday party, most likely made me break no less that 25 local laws across the trip that I could have been arrested for, a new gun, wrapped in its shipping case, with not a compatible shell in site.
-An 8 hour drive.
+I have written before that driving once from Los Angeles to San Francisco, taking a shotgun as a gift for a friend for his 30th birthday party, most likely made me break no less than 25 local laws across the trip that I could have been arrested for, a new gun, wrapped in its shipping case, with not a compatible shell in the site.
+An 8-hour drive.

 Hindsight is 100% but clearly, in the situation above, the moment you see someone with a drawn weapon it is time to do “the great reveal” and bring yours from its hiding place where it can be used to save your life or the lives of the less prepared.
 Carry insurance, only draw with the intent to bring the situation to a stop with extreme prejudice, and expect that once you draw you have crossed a line of no return, other than giving yourself an edge to end the situation alive.